-- The battles and sieges of the English Civil War (1642-52) between King and Parliament were the last major active military campaigns to be undertaken on English soil and have left their mark on the English landscape in a variety of ways, typically including earthworks that provided temporary protection for infantry or to act as gun emplacements.
+- 2.19 The battles and sieges of the English Civil War (1642-52) between King and Parliament were the last major active military campaigns to be undertaken on English soil and have left their mark on the English landscape in a variety of ways, typically including earthworks that provided temporary protection for infantry or to act as gun emplacements.
 These earthworks, which may have been reinforced with revetting and palisades, consisted of banks and ditches and varied in complexity from simple breastworks to complex systems of banks and interconnecting trenches.
 They can be recognised today as surviving earthworks or as crop or soil marks on aerial photographs.
 They are recorded widely throughout England, with concentrations in the main areas of campaigning, and have been recognised to be unique in representing the only evidence on the ground of military campaigns fought in England since the introduction of guns. - 2.20 Newark was a significant location during the English Civil War and a key garrison held by Royalist forces from the outbreak of the Civil War in 1642.
 The crossing at the Trent was an important strategic location on the Great North Road, and Newark's distinctive castle was a symbol of power in the landscape.
 Newark witnessed a number of fierce sieges between 1643 and 1646, culminating in Charles I's surrender to Parliamentary forces.
 The local communities would have been hugely impacted by the war, with disease, famine and hardship.
-The town was surrounded by a series of offensive and defensive fieldworks, many of which survive to the present day. - 2.21 They are the most impressive surviving collection of such works in England; not only do extensive remains survive, but the whole system is recorded on two nearly contemporary plans, one by a Royalist engineer, the other by a Parliamentarian.
+The town was surrounded by a series of offensive and defensive fieldworks, many of which survive to the present day. - 2.21 They are the most impressive surviving collection of such works in England; not only do extensive remains survive, but the whole system is recorded on two nearly contemporary and the surviving collection of such works in England; not only do extensive remains survive, but the whole system is recorded on two nearly contemporary plans, one by a Royalist engineer, the other by a Parliamentarian.
 They thus provide a unique opportunity for the study of the field engineering of the Civil War.
 All surviving examples of the Newark siege works are identified to be nationally important, comprising at least 12 scheduled sites.
 The Nottinghamshire Historic Environment Record identifies extensive further potential archaeological significance, some of which has the potential to be nationally significant.
 Non earthwork remains can also be significant, such as shot and coinage.
 While the known fortifications and earthworks are scheduled, archaeological evidence for the precise location of smaller scale fortifications, battlefield/skirmish activity, garrison lines and the parliamentary defensive works known as 'lines of circumvallation' remains more elusive; however, at the very least ephemeral evidence within the siege landscape is likely present for all of these.